I was in Florida to complete my private pilot’s licence but also to get some NASA leadership lessons and management insights.

-(This article was originally published in the early 2000s in Real Business magazine.
-I have lightly edited it after moving it to this blog from my personal website.)
+(This article first appeared in the early 2000s in Real Business magazine.
+I have lightly edited it after moving it to this blog from my personal website.
+For more NASA management insights see: Mission control: 100 rules for NASA project managers)

 NASA.
 If it were a business, the brand name alone would be worth billions.
 It is one of the most evocative symbols of modern history.
-The astronauts are the heroes in films like Apollo 13 and The Right Stuff – rightly so – but behind them, and barely noticed by the mythmakers, are the scientists, engineers and managers that make it all happen.
+The astronauts are the heroes in films like Apollo 13 and The Right Stuff – rightly so.
+Behind them, and barely noticed by the mythmakers, are the scientists, engineers and managers that make it all happen.
 What is it like to be a ‘rocket scientist?’
 What is it like to manage them?
+How do you lead people that do the almost-impossible on a daily basis?

-I got my first inkling once I got past the bureaucracy in Washington and actually started speaking to a real manager to discuss what I wanted to do.
+I got my first inkling once I started speaking to a real manager to discuss what I wanted to do.
 His conversation style was specific, inquisitive and analytical.
 He was just as I had expected and, to be honest, just as I had hoped: a real rocket scientist.
 What surprised me was that he had such a good insight into management.
-He thought I was trying to write a NASA-style ‘how-to’ manual of management and warned me that such a thing did not, could not exist.
-So, instead, what he offered was an insight into the unique challenges that a group of NASA managers face and an exploration of the similarities and differences between our world and theirs.
+He thought I was trying to write a NASA-style ‘how-to’ manual of management.
+He warned me that such a thing did not, could not exist.
+Instead, he offered an insight into the unique challenges that a group of NASA managers face.
+It highlighted the similarities and differences between our world and theirs.

 Prepare for countdown

 Driving over the causeway onto the cape for my first meeting, I telephoned my rocket scientist again to confirm the appointment.
 He asked about my “timeline” for the day.
-“Timeline” is part of the language of the NASA myth and highlights one of the main differences between the world of NASA and the commercial world.
+“Timeline” is part of the language of the NASA myth.
+Think of the famous countdown before a rocket launches … 3, 2, 1 , we have lift off.
+Everything runs on a timeline.
 My first meeting was with Bill Dowdel who is Lead Mission Manager for Space Station Processing.
-His team is responsible for getting the pieces of the International Space Station assembled, tested and ready for launch.
+His team is responsible for assembling and testing the pieces of the International Space Station assembled, ready for launch.

 We tend to plan to the very minute

-He explained the importance of the timeline to me – “We tend to plan to the very minute” – in part because of the cost of launching a shuttle, in part because of the demands of launch windows and in part because of the intense public scrutiny.
-He elaborated: “A lot of people I have dealt with in the commercial world are not as integrated, as schedule-conscious as we are.
+He explained the importance of the timeline to me.
+“We tend to plan to the very minute,” he said.
+“A lot of people I have dealt with in the commercial world are not as integrated, as schedule-conscious as we are.
 We cannot respond like that here, we cannot tolerate that here; because we have made a commitment to launch on a particular day.
 It takes a major technical problem to change that.”

 Failure is not an option